Sulitest/privacy-statements/EN/terms-of-service.md

    - Adequate lighting
    - An unobstructed and properly positioned device camera (if applicable)

-## 7. Data privacy for education institutions
+## VII.
+Data privacy for education institutions

 This section is detailed in the Privacy policy section II.

-## 8. Copyrights and liability
+## VIII.
+Copyrights and liability

 ‍